faridjos/project-html-css/README.md

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-* In the GitHub repository, navigate to the Settings tab.
+* In the GitHub repository, navigate to the Settings tab and Pages link.
 * From the source section drop-down menu, select the Master or Main Branch
-* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 Here is the link to the project:
  [The Family Gym](https://faridjos.github.io/project-html-css/index.html)